Western school whiting: Relationship to humans

-Western school whiting are taken in relatively small quantities in comparison to other western Australian sillaginids such as Sillago schomberkii and Sillaginodes punctatus, but has a few minor fisheries developed around it.
+Western school whiting are taken in relatively small quantities in comparison to other western Australian sillaginids such as Sillago schomburkii and Sillaginodes punctatus, but has a few minor fisheries developed around it.
 The first is off Rottnest Island, where it is trawled in deeper offshore waters, and also in Shark Bay, where it is one of a number of sillaginids landed.
 In Shark Bay it can comprise up to 20% of the entire whiting catch, with fishermen giving it the name 'bastard whiting' as large numbers of S. vittata mean lower numbers of their targeted species.
 Of the approximately 177 000 kg of whiting taken in Western Australia, less than 2152 kg of this is attributable to S. vittata, making it one of the less important fisheries to the state.

 Despite the reactions of professional fishermen, western school whiting are considered to have good to excellent flesh for eating, and fetch similar high prices at market to other whiting species.
 Due to their offshore nature in the south of Western Australia, they are rarely taken by recreational fishermen, while in the northern part of their range where they inhabit shallower waters, they are often overlooked for larger tropical species by anglers.
 Thus they are not a major recreational fishery either.
 They respond to the same fishing styles as other whitings, generally using light lines and sinkers with worm or mollusc baits.
 They are caught off beaches, jetties and from boats.
 There is no size restriction on the species, but a daily bag limit of 30 per person applies.